leea/leea.github.io.old/_posts/2015-11-10-hello-world-i-have-cancer.md

 OK.

 What should I do now?

+Thanks to Diane Lee for editing a draft of this.

 [1]This is a stat that I’ve heard repeated by many doctors.
 The numbers are more like 60/40 favoring females, which makes almost no difference in practice.
 Doctors - stop repeating it, or worse using it to influence clinical decisions.